 Since his orchestral debut at age 11, pianist Alex has soloed with the Orquesta Sinfónica del Estado de Mexico, the Louisiana Philharmonic, the Fort Worth Symphony… Read More

 Emily has served as Executive Director since June 2018, and previously served as FACP’s Communications Manager for three seasons. … Read More

 A founding member of Fine Arts Chamber Players, Rogene served as FACP Artistic Director until her retirement in May 2019… Read More

-Anne Witherspoon is a Senior Vice President and the Director of Client Onboarding and Service Delivery at Texas Capital Bank.
+Anne Witherspoon is Executive Vice President and Chief Client Experience Officer at Texas Capital Bank.
 Anne has an MBA from Texas A&M International University and a BBA from Texas Tech University.
 She holds several professional certifications including Certified Treasury Professional (CTP), Certified Client Experience Professional (CCXP)… Read More

 Cindy Vaughn is a Texas Certified Public Accountant with over 14 years of experience with Big Four public accounting firms.
 She is currently an Income Tax Accounting Manager at Hewlett Packard Enterprise.
 She obtained her Bachelor’s of Business Administration and Master’s of Professional Accountancy from The University of Texas at Austin.
 Cindy… Read More

 Patricio Gallo is a Project Manager at Dallas Area Rapid Transit (DART), where he works in the Planning Department… Read More

 Donald J. Stone